nfbouche/logistic-bioem/README.md

 # logistic-bioem
 Logistic Regression on Melatonin Biodata by  Nicolas Bouché (nicolas.bouche@univ-lyon1.fr).

-This is the algorithm used to perform the analysis in Bouché & McConway, Bioelectromagnetics 2019
+This is the algorithm used to make the figures used in the analysis in Bouché & McConway, Bioelectromagnetics 2019 (in press).

 It uses PyMC3 and requires python2.7 or 3.5 (in a virtual environment).
 See INSTALL for instruction.

 The figures of the paper can be made using the script below.

-See the INSTALL instructions
+It is archived under https://zenodo.org/record/3250993 or https://doi.org/10.5281/zenodo.3250993

 # Run from logistic-bioem directory with